reivaxy/e-nableHandWearMonitor/README.md

 This device is intended to track the time spans during which an E-nable device is worn by its owner.

-## How it works
+## How does it work?

-For now it relies on two metallic contacts that should touch the skin when the device is worn.
-Soon, an optical sensor will be tested, so that there is no allergy issues.
+It uses a sensor to detect that the device is worn.
+Two types of sensors are supported: either a pair of metallic contacts that should be in contact with the skin when the device is worn, or an infrared sensor, that does not need any contact with the skin, which avoids the risk of allergies.

+The device has two modes: "recording" and "charging".

-In "recording mode" which is as long as the battery lasts, and not plugged into an usb charger, the Esp8266 wakes up every 2 mn, checks the presence sensor, and compares it to the previous check.
+In "recording mode" which is as long as the battery lasts, and not plugged into an usb charger, the Esp8266 wakes up at a period that can be set and saved in permanent memory, checks the presence sensor, and compares its state to the previous time it was checked.

-If there is a difference, it records the date and time in a file, saved the new state, and goes back to deep sleep for 2 mn.
+If there is a difference, it records the date and time in a file, in the Esp flash memory, saves the new state, and goes back to deep sleep until it automatically wakes up again.
 This allows to save battery life.

-If there is no difference, it just goes back to deep sleep for 2 mn.
+If there is no difference, it just goes back to deep sleep.

-In "charging mode", which is when an usb charger (or battery) is plugged in, it keeps doing the check, but won't sleep.
+In "charging mode", which is when an usb charger is plugged in, it keeps doing the check but every second and won't sleep.
+The blue led blinks every 3 seconds to indicate the wifi is activated.

 Instead it opens up a wifi network.
 When the device has not been set up, the wifi network SSID is "HandMonitor", and password it the same.

-Connect your phone to this network, and you can open the configuration page at http://192.168.4.1
+By connecting your phone to this network, one can open the configuration page at http://192.168.4.1 and set up the device.

 ## Setup